 Selling on eBay is a great way to declutter and release cash from your unwanted items. eBay is a great way for us to declutter our home and make some extra cash.
 Remember that eBay sales are tax free if you are just selling on your unwanted items!
 I cannot believe some of the items actually selling on eBay.
-Here are my tips for selling your items on eBay.
+Here are my selling tips for eBay.

 Look at recently sold listings

 On eBay you can easily search for completed listing of items that have sold (simply click on “advanced” just to the right of the search bar, or if you are using the eBay app then you will need to filter your results.
 Seeing the items that have recently sold, and how much they have sold for helps you to work out what is worth selling and how much to price your items for.

 Use the eBay app